-Branding Companies will tell you that the most important thing your brand can do for its customer or prospective customer is invoke feelings in them.
+Branding Companies will tell you that the most important thing your brand can do for its customer or prospective customer is invoked feelings in them.
 When the customer feels a certain way towards your brand, they will tend to want to interact more with your brand.
 Knowing what feelings most people associate with particular colors is a useful tool when developing a brand.
 Consider the primary emotions that you want to elicit when people hear your brand name.

 Should consumers feel excited about what you have to offer?
 Is instilling loyalty and competence more important to you?
 Would you rather evoke a sense of luxury and sophistication?
 Ask yourself these questions to pinpoint what personality you want to convey before landing on a color palate.
 It is only once you have the answers to these questions that you can go ahead and employ the best website redesign services available in the market.
 If site visitors can vibe with the feeling of your site’s colors, they are likely to continue on and engage with the site’s features.

 Create Your Own Color Associations for Information-Heavy Sites

 Users tend to abandon sites that are difficult to navigate.
 If your site is dense with information, try organizing the information into logical categories and giving each category a color association.
 A great way that you can organize your content in a manner that is engaging to your audience is by using the best enterprise cms solutions.
 Maybe you have several different product lines to highlight or programs to introduce or explain.
 Much like a binder with colored tabs, utilizing color psychology to differentiate between pages can create a more organized, user-friendly design to keep visitors interested.

 Use Contrast to Increase Readability